Georgia Medicare Optometry Services

 The examination:

 The optometrist bills 92004 with the GA modifier (ABN on file).
-Medicare denies as routine.
-Charles pays the practice's self-pay rate: $125 for the examination plus $30 for refraction = $155.
+Medicare denies the claim as routine, and Charles pays the practice's self-pay rate for the examination plus a separate charge for the refraction.

 Charles then visits the practice's optical department to order new glasses.
 He selects:

-If Charles had a Medicare Advantage plan with vision benefits, much of this cost might have been covered (typical MA vision benefit covers annual eye exam at $0 to $30 copay plus frame and lens allowance of $100 to $250).
+If Charles had a Medicare Advantage plan with vision benefits, much of this cost might have been covered, since many MA plans include a routine eye exam at a low copay plus a frame-and-lens allowance.
 He has Original Medicare with Medigap Plan G, which provides no vision benefits.

 Charles considers switching to Medicare Advantage during the next Annual Enrollment Period (October 15 through December 7) to gain vision benefits.
 He calls GeorgiaCares SHIP (1-866-552-4464) to discuss the trade-offs (network restrictions, prior authorization, premium changes).
 After consultation, Charles decides to stay with Original Medicare plus Medigap and budget for out-of-pocket vision care.